November 3 - Inma is irresistible. She has many years of pacifist militancy behind her and she arrived in the Bamboo full of energy and smiles.

 The war for the people of Hiroshima and Nagasaki is not over yet.

-Nariko keeps counting.
-She talks about how she decided to witness it alive: “My mother didn't want me to talk about it.
-She feared that they would mark me and discriminate against me
+Nariko continues counting.
+She talks about how she decided to be a living witness: “My mother didn't want me to talk about it.
+She feared that I would be marked and discriminated against.

 It is better to shut up and move on.
 When I met what my husband was going to be, also from Hiroshima, something changed.